jarusll/the-logs/index.md

 Spent the day thinking about new ideas.
 The bar that I've set for myself is to build something which I will use.
 I did narrow down some good ones and I'll start on it once I've a mini plan.

+One of the ideas is smalltalk inspired IDE for javascript.
+I looked into Reflection API.
+If Reflection & Proxy solve my problems then I might commit to this.

 *poised*

 Night